Asian shares mixed, US storm sends gasoline futures spiking

 HONG KONG (AP) — Asian stocks were mixed Monday after investors found no surprises from last week’s key meeting of central bankers while gasoline futures spiked after Tropical Storm Harvey battered Texas’ refinery-rich Gulf Coast.

 STORMY WEATHER: Incessant rain from Harvey, which slammed ashore as a strong hurricane late last week, has submerged much of Houston and shut down Texas’s oil and gas industry.
 It’s unclear how bad the damage to facilities along the state’s Gulf Coast but preliminary signs indicate widespread losses, which will have big implications for the U.S. economy and oil and gas prices.
-Gasoline futures spiked in trading.
+Gasoline futures spiked 5.5 percent to $1.76 a gallon, its highest level since the start of the year, while crude oil held steady.
 S&P Global analysts said about 2.2 million barrels per day of refining capacity were down or being brought down by Sunday.

 Most Read Stories